 Concepts, limited editions cars, individual models, these are what car fans come to see at auto hows.
 For example the Ferrari Sergio by Pininfarina was one of the main attractions at Geneva Motor Show 2013, leaving car enthusiasts breathless with its slick and beautiful design.
-Sergio Pininfarina, who died in 2012, was one of Italy’s most important and most prolific automotive designer known for designing the elegant bodies of some of the most popular cars ever made by Ferrari, Alfa … continue reading
+Sergio Pininfarina, who died in 2012, was one of Italy’s most important and most prolific automotive designer known for designing the elegant bodies of some of the most popular cars ever made by Ferrari, Alfa Romeo and Masserati. … continue reading

 Can we imagine a world without cars?
 At a first glance, this seems a rather simple task and we are tempted to answer “yes, this would not be so difficult”.
 But at a closer look, we can easily see that cars are so thoroughly imbued in our culture, that we can almost say that they are, if not some “floating signifiers”, then, for sure, they have a crucial symbolic value, not just a mere utility meaning.
 And who else, better understood that, than the world of cinema.
 The world of cinema, of “simulacra and simulations”, fully contributed to this symbolic capital that we are often investing in cars.